 - Carrots and Russet potatoes.
 The veggies for the stew.

 - Hot sauce.
-Not traditionally part of the recipe but if you want some heat, feel free to add a couple dashes of your favorite hot sauce.
+Not traditionally part of the recipe but if you want some heat, feel free to add a couple of dashes of your favorite hot sauce.

 Don’t let the long cooking time scare you!
-Do you have to carve out a few hours in your day to make this recipe?
+Do you have to carve out a few hours in your day to make this oxtail soup recipe?
 Yes.
 Is a lot of it hands-off?
 Also, yes.
 Is it worth it?
 Absolutely!

 - Brown the oxtail.
 Generously season all sides of the oxtail with salt and pepper.
 In a Dutch oven, heat oil at medium-high heat.
 Brown the oxtail on all sides.
 You may have to do this in batches.
 Remove from pot and set aside.

 - Make the sofrito.
 Sauté the green peppers and onions for 1-2 minutes or until tender.
 Add the garlic and sauté for 30 seconds.
+Stir in the beef broth, cooking wine, tomato sauce, complete seasoning, cumin, bay leaves, salt + pepper to taste.

 - Cook until the meat is tender.
+Add the meat back in.
+Bring to a boil then reduce heat to LOW, cover with a lid, and simmer for 1 hour.
 After an hour, gently stir the meat.
 If you notice the pot needs liquid (or drying out), add 1 cup of water.
 Continue to cook for 1 more hour at low heat until the meat is soft and fork-tender.

 - Add the veggies.
 After 2 hours, add in the carrots and potatoes.
 Cook for another 30 minutes until tender.
 If you pierce the meat with a knife and it’s tender, it’s done and ready.
 Just make sure the carrots and potatoes are tender too.
 Taste and adjust seasonings.
-Serve immediately with white rice.

 Storage Tips

-Rabo Encendido (Cuban Oxtail Stew)
+Tender & Juicy Rabo Encendido (Cuban Oxtail Stew)

 Ingredients

-- 1/4 cup neutral oil vegetable, canola, etc
+- 1/4 cup neutral oil, vegetable, canola, etc

-- 4 lbs beef oxtail fat trimmed, disjointed, cut in 2-inch chunks
+- 4 lbs beef oxtail, fat trimmed, disjointed, cut in 2-inch chunks

-- 1 large green pepper diced
+- 1 large green pepper, diced

-- 1 large onion diced
+- 1 large onion, diced

-- 4 cloves garlic minced
+- 4 cloves garlic, minced

 - 1 cup beef broth

-- 1 cup dry cooking wine vino seco
+- 1 cup dry cooking wine, vino seco

 - 8 ounces tomato sauce

-- 1/2 tablespoon complete seasoning
+- 1/2 tablespoon Cuban complete seasoning

 - 1/2 teaspoon ground cumin